olahallvall/FlowDance/README.md

 The user is attempting to book a trip that includes a car rental, hotel reservation, and flight.
 The solution employs a microservices architecture, where each component (car, hotel, and flight) has its own dedicated microservice.
 These microservices are seamlessly integrated using a Distributed Transaction Coordinator (DTC) session.
 If we would add an one or more services to the call chain the transactions scope would increase even more and introduces more complexity, more performance overhead, and potential deadlocks.

 So the conclusion is the Distributed Transactions with strong consistency don´t scale that easy and increase the risk of complexity, performance overhead, and potential deadlocks.

 ![Synchronous choreography-based call chains](Docs/synchronous-choreography-based-call-chains.png)

 So how does FlowDance help us out when we still want to base our solution on synchronous RPC-Calls and some sort of compensating transaction but leaving MSDTC behind?
-Event-driven architecture is out of scoop here for a number of reasons!
+Event-driven architecture is out of scoop here for a number of reasons :)

 In short - by replacing **System.Transactions.TransactionScope** with **FlowDance.Client.CompensationSpan** you leaves the world of strong consistency into eventual consistency.

 ![Synchronous choreography-based call chains supported by FlowDance](Docs/synchronous-choreography-based-call-chains-with-flowdance.png)

 In center of **FlowDance**, there is something called a **CompensationSpan**.
 A **CompensationSpan** carries the information for how a transaction can be compensated.
 A **CompensationSpan** is initialized using the **SpanOpened** event and closed using the **SpanClosed** event.
-The image below illustrates a **CompensationSpan** with a blue bracket.

-The initial CompensationSpan is called the Root Span, and it serves as the starting point for subsequent calls.
-Subsequent CompensationSpans share the same Correlation ID as the Root Span.
+The image above shows how these two types of events are stored in RabbitMQ.

+For every CompensationSpan we use in our code, we will generate two events; SpanOpened and SpanClosed.
+As a "user" of the CompensationSpan you will never see this events, they are in the background.
-When a SpanEvent is created, it´s stored in a **RabbitMQ Stream**.
+When a SpanEvent (SpanOpened or SpanClosed) is created, it´s stored in a **RabbitMQ Stream**.
 A **Stream** is a persistent and replicated data structure that models an append-only log with non-destructive consumer semantics.
 Unlike traditional queues, which delete messages once consumed, streams allow consumers to attach at any point in the log and read from there.
 They provide a powerful way to manage and process messages efficiently. 🐰📜

+The initial CompensationSpan is called the Root Span, and it serves as the starting point for subsequent calls.
+Subsequent CompensationSpans share the same Correlation ID as the Root Span.

 In the image below, we have replaced `System.Transactions.TransactionScope` with `FlowDance.Client.CompensationSpan`.
 Instead of using MSDTC, a RabbitMQ is employed to store data related to a Span.